sbani/go-humanizer/README.md

 MIT License.
 See LICENSE file for more informations.

 ## Credits
-A special WOW goes to [PHP Humanizer](https://github.com/coduo/php-humanizer).
-(This lib is just a port)
+Special thank goes to [PHP Humanizer](https://github.com/coduo/php-humanizer).

 ## Contributions
 Contributions are very welcome!
 Feel free to contact me, send a PR or open an issue.